afranques/mercat-catala/README.md

 - Languages and techniques used: PHP, Javascript, Ajax, SQL, HTML, CSS
 - Libraries used: script.aculo.us, Snoopy

-_I will soon include a more detailed description of the code structure.
-However, I originally wrote the code (comments and variable names) in Catalan, and that will probably make it hard to read for most part of the people._
+_A fairly detailed description of the code structure can be found at Memòria_escrita.pdf, although it's in Catalan.
+I will soon start translating it to English.
+However, I originally wrote the code (comments and variable names) in Catalan, and that will probably still make it hard to read for most part of the people._

 ###Screenshot of the source website from which I'm web scraping the content (http://agenda.cultura.gencat.cat/):